EffectOrientedProgramming/book/Chapters/06_Failure.md

 ```

 Let's say we have an Effect `getTemperature` which can fail as it tries to make a network request.
-First let's run it in the "happy path" assuming it won't fail:
+Let's assume it won't fail by running it in the "happy path":

 ```scala 3 mdoc:runzio
 import zio.*